 The Tcl testbench

 The Tcl code in this example only works with the ModelSim VHDL simulator.
 If you want to use it in Vivado, for instance, you have to make some changes to it.
 That’s because it uses a few commands that are specific to this simulator.
-It’s a drawback of using Tcl that your code gets locked to a particular simulator vendor.
+A drawback of using Tcl is that your code gets locked to a particular simulator vendor.

 For reference, I recommend the Tcl Developer Xchange, which covers the Tcl language in general, and the ModelSim Command Reference Manual, which describes all the ModelSim-specific commands.